yap1co/projectsigma/docs/database/LOCAL_POSTGRES_SETUP.md

 - ✅ Learn how PostgreSQL works internally
 - ✅ Better understanding of database administration
 - ✅ Can customize settings for learning
-- ✅ No Docker overhead
+- ✅ Direct local installation
 - ✅ Direct access to PostgreSQL files and logs

 ## Useful Resources